Katheesh/npm-mailer/README.md

 # Vue-Mailer
-### This package has a powerful laravel back-end application for posting mail service.
+### This package has a powerful laravel back-end application for posting mail service. <h3 style="color: red;">We will never send you unsolicited 'junk' email, or share your data with anyone else who might.</h3>
 #### Package developed by S.Katheeskumar
 <img src="https://gitleaf.com/img/quote.png"/>
 <hr/>